Expert Guide to Buying Suspension Modifications

 Height-adjustable dampers

 Unfortunately Nivomat dampers are only available for a limited range of vehicles.
 If a car is being changed to Nivomat, the springs must also be changed and other fittings and mounting points may need to be altered.
-If you are interested in this option, discuss it with a franchise dealer.
+If you are interested in this option, discuss it with a franchise dealer or independent specialist.
 You may also find it may only be fitted at the factory so must be specified when the vehicle is built.

 Aftermarket manufacturer Koni produces a limited range of rear dampers with a choice of spring seat position and a choice for standard and raised positions.
 The raised position is suggested as an option for towing or if the vehicle has a permanent heavy load such as an LPG gas tank as part of a conversion.
 Such dampers are not technically adjustable but at the point of installation a choice can be made based on how the vehicle will sit.